vzaliva/otetris/README.md

 ### TODO

-The following features are implmented yet:
+The following features are not implmented yet:

 1. Wall kicks
 2. Soft Drop